 2. Once your application is on file, we will evaluate your Park/Facility Use Application and email a permit along with instructions, including any additional documents and/or fees required for your reservation.

 3. Additional permits may be required depending on the size of your event and the impact on Town Park property.

 4. Depending on your rental, a Certificate of Insurance may be required.

-• Rental Fees: Once your application is reviewed, we will be in contact with you regarding any fees associated with the park rental. • Additional fees will apply for the use of electricity and water.
-If warranted, the charge for rental of additional portable toilets is an added cost.• Water and electricity charges will depend on the event and the amount of actual usage.
+• Rental Fees: Once your application is reviewed, we will be in contact with you regarding any fees associated with the park/facility rental. • Additional fees will apply for the use of electricity and water.
+If warranted, the charge for rental of additional portable toilets will be at the cost of the renter.• Water and electricity charges will depend on the event and the amount of actual usage.